fpicarras/obsidian-main-vault/Universidade/classes/csph-threads.md

 }
 ```

-We are using a **mutex** to lock a critical region: when a thread attemp
+We are using a **mutex** to lock a critical region: when a thread attempts to enter the critical region, it has to lock the mutex, do the code and then unlock it.
+If by chance there is a thread already in the critical region, thread that wanted to lock it will have to wait in a queue for it's turn.
+Much like we wait in line for a public bathroom.
+***
+# C++11 Threads

+This function exactly the same way as **pthreads** but it is easier to understand.